feldmangn/pidinet/README.md

 :rocket: **Updates**:
 - `Dec.
 29, 2021`: Add functions with vanilla conv components in [models/ops\_theta.py](models/ops_theta.py)
 - `Aug.
 18, 2021`: Load checkpoints in [trained\_models](trained_models)
+- `May 10, 2023`: Package in this repo are ready to use immediantly

 ## Running environment